What is nivolumab?

 - BRAF V600 mutation positive melanoma patients with disease progression despite treatment with ipilimumab and a BRAF inhibitor (eg vemurafenib or dabrafenib).

 In October 2015, nivolumab was approved for use in combination with ipilimumab for improved response in advanced melanoma (unresectable or metastatic disease).
 In January 2016, it was also approved in untreated BRAF-wild type melanoma.
+In December 2017, the FDA approved nivolumab for the adjuvant treatment of patients with melanoma and involvement of lymph nodes or metastatic disease who have undergone complete resection.

 In the European Union, the European Medicines Agency (EMA) has validated for review the Marketing Authorization Application for Nivolumab in advanced melanoma.
 The application has also been granted accelerated assessment by the EMA’s CHMP (Committee for Medicinal Products for Human Use).
 Nivolumab is available in New Zealand, and funded by PHARMAC for some cases of metastatic and unresectable advanced melanoma.